 FAQ

 Not really!
-The cottage cheese blends in really well, and gives the muffin a soft, moist texture.
+The cottage cheese blends in well, and gives the muffin a soft, moist texture.
 It adds a little bit of tanginess to the muffins which complements the blueberries!

 Recipe